openenergymonitor/STM32/RFM69/README.md

 PA5 for the Onboard LED

-RFM69 Library in C, for the STM32 <https://github.com/cristi85/RFM69>
+RFM69 Library written in C, based on LowPowerLab library.   <https://github.com/cristi85/RFM69>
+Thanks to @cristi85.

 ATMEGA_test_examples folder contains LowPowerLabs Tx/Rx examples for Arduino / ATMEGA, used for testing.
 Memory structure differences between STM32 and ATMEGA can result in the struct not working the same between the two.